amina-sajid/push_swap/README.md

 ## Algorithm
 1. Simple Sorting (For Stacks with Size < 6)
-For smaller stacks (size < 6), a straightforward sorting approach is utilized, which can be found in the src folder.
+For smaller stacks (size < 6), a straightforward sorting is done.

 2. Radix Sort (For Larger Stacks)
 For larger stacks, Radix Sort serves as the primary sorting algorithm.
 Radix Sort is a fast sorting technique with a time complexity of O(n).
 It begins by sorting numbers based on their least significant digit and gradually proceeds to the most significant digit.